Lamu Port and Lamu–Southern Sudan–Ethiopia Transport Corridor: Other roads

+Crude oil pipeline

+Continued discovery of oil resources within the region have led to the planning of pipelines within the LAPSSET framework.
+A crude oil pipeline will link Lamu Port to Kenya's oil fields in the Turkana Basin as well as Ugandan and South Sudanese oil fields.

+The pipeline is expected to cost $4 billion.
+Construction was originally expected to begin by end of 2013 once feasibility studies contracted to German company ILF were complete.

 Airports

 The government has embarked on improving facilities at the three airports to provide for air travel services in the interim to enhance accessibility to the corridor.
 Improvement works on Lokichogio Airport were completed in the recent past and is already operational with scheduled flights landing at the airport.

 Provision of airport facilities will strengthen buildup of air transport and logistics services along the corridor in readiness for the construction of the three international airports at the three locations in the future.

 Kenya Civil Aviation Authority has already made plans to establish air transport safety, security and surveillance facilities and services to strengthen air transport and logistics in northern Kenya.

 Manda Lamu Airport

 The government recently completed lengthening of Lamu Manda Island Airport runway from 1.1 km to 2.3 km.
 Improvement works are already complete for the airport terminal building.
 Preparations are at an advanced stage towards the construction of a parallel taxiway and aircraft apron area to improve capacity of the airport.
 These improvements will enhance the capacity of Manda Lamu Airport that already has a strong scheduled flights clientele.